 For a startup, any new hire is a major risk.
 The first sales hire is not like other hires or even other sales hires.
 It requires a different type of person, with a unique skill set, brought on at the right time.

-For sake of clarity, first salesperson is defined as someone who runs a full sales cycles from lead to close.
+For sake of clarity, first salesperson is defined as someone who runs a full sales cycle from lead to close.

 Are You Actually Ready to Hire Your First Salesperson?